I. Name and address of the responsible person

-The person responsible within the meaning of the Basic Data Protection Regulation and other national data protection laws of the member states as well as other data protection provisions is:
+The responsible person within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection regulations is:

 Dr. Frühwein & Partner, GF: Dr. Markus Frühwein

 Fax. +49 (0)89 – 2283645

 II.
 Name and address of the data protection officer

 The data protection officer of the controller is:

 1. scope of the processing of personal data

 As a matter of principle, we collect and use personal data of our users only to the extent that this is necessary for the provision of a functional website as well as our content and services.
 The collection and use of personal data of our users is regularly carried out only with the consent of the user.
 An exception applies in those cases in which obtaining prior consent is not possible for factual reasons and the processing of the data is permitted by legal regulations.

 2. legal basis for the processing of personal data

 Insofar as we obtain the consent of the data subject for processing operations of personal data, Art.
 6 para.
 1 lit. a EU General Data Protection Regulation (GDPR) as the legal basis for the processing of personal data.